 Most VPNs use specific ports when they connect to the internet.

-These ports are identified by numbers and function as tunnels that internet traffic is routed through.
+Numbers and functions identify these ports as tunnels through which internet traffic is routed.
 For example, when you use the OpenVPN security protocol, your traffic is usually sent to port 1194.
-You can find the ports used by each VPN protocol in my breakdown of the most popular VPN protocols.
+You can find the ports each VPN protocol uses in my breakdown of the most popular VPN protocols.

 Deep Packet Inspection (DPI)